itsmeipg/mpv-config/README.md

 # In progress

+- Fix custom buttons.
+(Will continue tomorrow.
+Almost done)
 - Option to change name of default profile.
--
+(Easy)
+- Option to add "Clear" button (with italic/muted enabled) at bottom of shader profiles.
+(Easy)
 - Option to add external shaders outside of shader directory to list of inactive shaders.
--
-- Option to add "Clear" button (with italic/muted enabled) at bottom of shader profiles.

-- Fix custom buttons.
+(Medium)
 - Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults.
--
+(Medium.
+Only an issue in uosc-subtitle-settings.conf)
-- Increase proximity to bring up timline/buttons/title a little more.
+- Increase proximity to bring up timeline/buttons/title a little more.
+(Easy)
 - Test if audio-normalize-downmix has an effect on sofalizer.
+(Medium)

 # Theme